Handbell: Weaving

 Weaving is the technique of playing a succession of bells by changing which bell is in each hand as required.
 This is used by bass and solo or small-ensemble ringers.
 The large size and weight of bass bells makes four-in-hand ringing impractical and impossible, and often a solo or small-ensemble ringer will need to move up and down a range of bells, possibly sharing them with others.
 This technique means more than two bells can be rung in short succession, using the table to damp and free the hand to pick up the next bell.
-If the ringing sequence requires bells to be rung in tonal order, this technique often results in a weaving pattern as the ringer must often reach across his or her body for the next bell.
+If the ringing sequence requires bells to be rung in tonal order, this technique often results in a weaving pattern as the ringer must often reach across their body for the next bell.

 Weaving can also be used in combination with the four-in-hand in a technique called "traveling four-in-hand".
 By combining the ability to hold two bells in each hand with the ability to quickly drop and pick up the secondary bell of a four-in-hand, a ringer has quick access to several bells.

 Other techniques

 There are other ways to play music besides traditional ringing.
 Other techniques include plucking, shaking (or trilling), table damping (or martellato), and malleting bells (on the table or suspended).

 Echo technique adds a brief pulse of increased volume to a sustained note.
 This is accomplished by gently touching the rim of a vibrating bell to the table.

 Gyro is a technique that involves holding the bell in a vertical position, then rotating it clockwise or counterclockwise slowly to create a small vibrating sound; this can also be done horizontally to push the sound outwards.

 Malleting involves using one of several types of rubber, plastic, or yarn-wrapped mallet to strike the casting of the bell.
 This can create a staccato tone when the casting is pressed into padding, a normal tone when the bell is suspended, or even a drum-roll effect when multiple mallets are used or multiple hits on the bell are played.
 Suspended malleting can be employed to create a bell tree which allows many bells to be played by one ringer.

-Martellato also creates a staccato tone and is accomplished by striking the bell into the foam in such a way that the clapper strikes the casting immediately after the bell strikes the foam.
+Martellato, also known as a table damp, creates a staccato tone and is accomplished by striking the bell into the foam in such a way that the clapper strikes the casting immediately after the bell strikes the foam.
 A variation called a "Mart Lift" is accomplished by lifting the bell off the table very soon after the clapper strikes.
 This creates a staccato tone followed by a softened sounding of the bell.

 Plucking is accomplished by using the thumb and forefinger to force the clapper head into the casting while the bell is on the table with the handle toward the ringer, producing a staccato tone.